viksicom/primitive_logger/README.md

 * `options` The options object can be passed to the new Logger() constructor.
    * `logger` - encapsulates all logger configurations
-	   * `default_types` - Message types to process, if they are not specified for individual outputs.
+	   * `types` - Message types to process, if they are not specified for individual outputs.
 This setting is optional.
 If not given, the fallback is ["error","info"]
 	   * `format` - At the moment, the message formatting is limited to either show or hide the date/time and the type indicator.
 Default: false (meaning hide all)
 	   * `outputs` - A list of output files.
 			* `file` - A filename for output.
 Keyword `"stdout"` means console output.
 If you provide the full path, it will be used as given, but directory should already exist.
 Default: `"stdout"`